 One of the workshop attendees said, “this has been a wonderful experience, I feel more confident and happy.”

 DIWC focuses on the black and ethnic minority population of Dundee.
 Recently, we have been celebrating our staff, learners and volunteers as part of our ‘Women of Dundee’ campaign.
 This gives women the opportunity to share their experiences, stories and journeys in life.

 These stories do not shy away from the difficulties women face.
 They talk about the isolation they face in their daily life and the reality of their experiences.

 DIWC’s International Women’s Week highlighted the work which we do every day.
-This week social media and magazines are filled with articles respecting the achievements of great women past and present: Parks, Pankhurst, Yousafzai, Curie.
+During this week social media and magazines were filled with articles respecting the achievements of great women past and present: Parks, Pankhurst, Yousafzai, Curie.

-On behalf of DIWC, as part of International Women’s Week we would like to celebrate our great women.
+On behalf of DIWC, as part of International Women’s Week, we would like to celebrate our great women.
 This week was dedicated to you.
-International Women’s Day was about you; you our learners, staff, and volunteers.
+International Women’s Day was about you, our learners, staff, and volunteers.